Chiral differential operators: formal loop group actions and associated modules: Introduction

-In our second and last example of (\ref{ass.module}), $G$ is a spin group $\t{Spin}_{2d'}$, $\pi$ is a spin structure on $M$ and $W=S$ is the spinor representation of $\widehat{\mf{so}}_{2d'}$.
-It follows from Theorem \ref{thm.CDOP} that the definition of the \emph{spinor module} $\ass(\pi,S)$ depends on the choice of some $H\in\pi^*\Omega^3(M)$ that satisfies $dH=\frac{1}{2}\Tr(\Omega\wedge\Omega)$ (\S\ref{sec.ass.S}).
-Geometrically, $\ass(\pi,S)$ should be the space of sections of the ``spinor bundle on the formal loops of $M$''.
-In \S\ref{sec.FL.spinor} we carry out an analysis of $\ass(\pi,S)$ that parallels the one in \S\ref{CDOP.CDOM} and culminates in a more explicit description of it in terms of generating data (i.e.~a subspace and three types of fields) and relations.
-This is summarized in Theorem \ref{thm.ass.S}.
-Notice that our work in \S\ref{sec.FL.spinor} should be viewed mainly as preparation for further study.
-The author \emph{speculates} that the spinor module $\ass(\pi,S)$ always admits an action of the $(0,1)$ superconformal algebra and thereby provides at least a partial mathematical account of the physical interpretation of the Witten genus (\S\ref{ass.S.sconformal}).
+For our second example of (\ref{ass.module}), $G=\t{Spin}_{2d'}$, $\pi$ is a spin frame bundle of $M$ and $W=S$ is the spinor representation of $\widehat{\mf{so}}_{2d'}$.
+By Theorem \ref{thm.CDOP}, the construction of the \emph{spinor module} $\ass(\pi,S)$ requires the choice of some $H\in\pi^*\Omega^3(M)$ that satisfies $dH=\frac{1}{2}\Tr(\Omega\wedge\Omega)$ (\S\ref{sec.ass.S}). \S\ref{sec.FL.spinor} consists mainly of an analysis of the spinor module that parallels the one of $\ass(\pi,\bb{C})$, resulting in a more explicit description in terms of generating data and relations (Theorem \ref{thm.ass.S}).
+In fact, we regard the work in \S\ref{sec.FL.spinor} largely as preparation for further study.
+It is hoped that the spinor module will serve as an ingredient in a geometric theory of the Witten genus.

 The appendix reviews the notion of vertex algebroids and their relations with vertex algebras.
-Although vertex algebroids have a rather complicated definition, they serve as a convenient tool for dealing with the vertex algebras in this paper. \end{subsec}
+Even though vertex algebroids have a rather complicated definition, they are useful for handling the vertex algebras in this paper. \end{subsec}

 \begin{subsec} In this paper, every vertex algebra $V$ is graded by nonnegative integers which we call \emph{weights}; its component of weight $k$ is denoted by $V_k$ and its weight operator by $L_0$, i.e. $L_0|_{V_k}=k$.
 For any $u\in V$, we always write the Fourier modes of its vertex operator as $u_k$, $k\in\bb{Z}$, such that $u_k$ has weight $-k$.
-For any conformal vector $\nu\in V$ that we consider, $\nu_0=L_0$.
+For any conformal vector $\nu\in V$ we consider, $\nu_0=L_0$.

 Given a smooth manifold $M$, we write $C^\infty(M)$, $\T(M)$, $\Omega^n(M)$ for its spaces of smooth $\bb{C}$-valued functions, vector fields and $n$-forms.
 Also, all ordinary cohomology groups and their equivariant versions have complex coefficients.
 Given a Lie algebra $\mf{g}$ and a finite-dimensional representation $\rho:\mf{g}\rightarrow\mf{gl}(V)$, we write $\lambda_\rho$ for the invariant symmetric bilinear form on $\mf{g}$ given by $\lambda_\rho(A,B)=\Tr\rho(A)\rho(B)$.
 In particular, $\Killing$ is the Killing form.
 Square brackets $[\;]$ are used for supercommutators between operators of any parities, while curly brackets $\{\;\}$ are reserved for a different use (see \S\ref{VAoid}).
 Repeated indices are always implicitly summed over all possible values, unless a specific range is indicated. \end{subsec}